openedx/frontend-build/README.rst

 |Build Status| |Codecov| |license|

-This repository is under active development.
 The purpose of this package is to provide a common sense foundation and setup for frontend projects including:

 - linting (eslint)